-Role as Purchasers and Providers.
 Hospitals purchase drugs that clinicians use to treat patients in their facilities.
-Hospitals use several different approaches to acquire drugs.
-Nearly all hospitals work with GPOs to negotiate prices with manufacturers and to contract with wholesalers for delivery.
-GPOs enable hospitals to reduce administrative expenses by precluding the need to maintain the staff it would take to negotiate contracts for thousands of drugs.
-Instead, by relying on GPOs, this contracting function, which is not insignificant, is shared across hundreds or thousands of hospitals.
-This also often enables hospitals to achieve the best price, as they benefit from the negotiating power the GPO has as a result of aggregating purchasing volume.
-GPOs can save hospitals 10 to 18 percent on the cost of drugs.
-Hospitals pay GPOs in different ways, which may include a combination of upfront administrative fees, transaction fees and/or a percentage of discount obtained.
-One report found that GPOs save the health care system between \$25 billion and \$55 billion per year.

-Most hospitals do retain some direct contracting with drug manufacturers.
-This is primarily true for branded therapies for which there is no competition.
-In these instances, manufacturers are not compelled to negotiate with GPOs.
-In those instances, hospitals may directly negotiate with the manufacturer and contract with the wholesaler for delivery.
+Nearly all hospitals work with group purchasing organizations (GPOs) to negotiate prices with manufacturers.
+GPOs enable hospitals to achieve the best price as they benefit from the negotiating power of aggregate purchasing volume over many hospitals.
+They can save hospitals 10 to 18 percent on the cost of drugs.11 And one report found that GPOs save the health care system between \$25 billion and \$55 billion per year.12 compelled to negotiate with GPOs.
+Hospitals may directly negotiate with the manufacturer and contract with the wholesaler for delivery.
 Only a handful of hospitals directly contract for all of their drug supply.
 These are larger organizations that have both the patient volume and the staff capacity to make one-on-one negotiations worthwhile.
 A significant challenge arises for small hospitals that have neither the staff capacity nor the volume to enter into direct negotiations with manufacturers.
 In some instances, small, rural hospitals have been unable to obtain access to certain therapies.